Skip to contents

 • appending "_2" to case insensitive duplicated variable names.

-Note that avoiding "." in variable names is beneficial for multiple reasons, such as avoiding confusion with S3 methods in R and issues when importing from Stata.
+Note that avoiding "." in variable names is beneficial for multiple reasons, such as avoiding confusion with S3 methods in R and issues when exporting to Stata.

 Examples